angelomorgado/OpenGL-2D-Engine/README.md

 ### Scenes

-- StandardScene: A scene that renders a simple window.
+- StandardScene: A scene that renders a simple window with a moving triangle that changes color.

+- StandardTextureScene: A scene that shows a rectangle with a texture moving.

 ### Features